zhpn1024/ribotish/README.rst

 :GenomePos:	Genome position and strand of TIS site, 0 based, half open
 :Start:		TIS of the ORF on transcript
 :Stop:		3' end of stop codon on transcript
 :TisType:	Relative position of this TIS to annotated ORF of the transcript.
-'Novel' if no ORF annotation. ':Known' means the TIS is annotated in another transcript. ':CDSOverlap' means the ORF overlaps with annotated CDS in another transcript in the same reading frame.
+'Novel' if no ORF annotation. ':Known' means the TIS is annotated in another transcript. ':CDSFrameOverlap' means the ORF overlaps with annotated CDS in another transcript in the same reading frame.
 :TISGroup:	Group of the transcript for TIS background estimation
 :TISCount:	Number of reads with P-site at TIS site
 :TISPvalue:	One tailed negative binomial test p-value for TISCount (TIS test)